rubenschagas/rodaroda/README.md

 ## OVERVIEW

-This README.md document guides you through the automated deployment of a DevOps project for a hackathon.
+This README.md document provides guidance for the automated deployment of a DevOps project designed for a hackathon.

-The project focuses on a backend service supporting CRUD operations, aiming to establish a basic backend application structure with an automated database.
-This enables querying and data insertion.
+The project focuses on creating a backend service with CRUD operations, establishing a basic application structure and an automated database for data querying and insertion.

-The application architecture centers on managing trips, incorporating entities such as locations (with origin and destination types), products, drivers, vehicles, and carriers.
+The application's architecture revolves around managing trips and includes entities such as locations (origin and destination types), products, drivers, vehicles, and carriers.

-Key features include:
+**Key Features:**

-Running Postman collection tests against the backend and generating detailed HTML reports, and;
+- Running Postman collection tests against the backend with detailed HTML report generation.
+Objectives:

+- Adopting coding standards and design patterns.
+- Utilizing code formatters.
+- Implementing Javadoc.
+- Securing the application with authentication.
+- Developing the frontend.
+- Expanding with new entities.
-Objectives encompass adopting standards and design patterns, utilizing code formatters, implementing Javadoc, securing the app through authentication, developing the frontend, expanding with new entities, and integrating CI-CD, cloud solutions, observability, and enhancements in application logic and business rules.
+- Integrating CI/CD, cloud solutions, observability, and enhancing application logic and business rules.

-The ultimate goal is to bolster skills across DevOps, Development, QA, and SRE domains.
+The ultimate goal is to enhance skills across DevOps, Development, QA, and SRE domains.

 ## ARCHITECTURE